Tel: +44 (0)117 3281158, Option 1 for PD

 Self-management

-* The introduction to Spirometry lung and function testing and Physical examination and history taking sessions are brief overviews of these processes.
+*Please note, for the Introduction to diagnostic testing, Physical examination and history taking sessions, are brief overviews of these processes.
 They do not provide accredited skills or assure competency in practice on completion of this module.
 If you would like to do an accredited course regarding spirometry, please consider one of the following courses through the Association for Respiratory Technology and Physiology.
 For the physical examination and history taking, UWE Bristol runs a Physical Assessment and Clinical Reasoning module.

 Course Director